top of page

 2. Trim Trees and Remove Overhanging Branches

 High winds can turn tree limbs into projectiles.
+Tallahassee Florida is full of beautiful trees.
 Trim back any branches that hang over your roof to:

 • Prevent punctures or shingle damage